Foods That Don't Love You Back

-I devoted an entire chapter to the Elimination/Provocation diet in my Essential Thyroid Cookbook.
+I devoted an entire chapter to the Elimination/Provocation experiment in my Essential Thyroid Cookbook (page 116).
 I understand that some elimination diets also exclude grains and legumes.
 I also want people to know that there’s a significant difference between an Elimination Diet and an Elimination/Provocation Diet.

 I give a full explanation of why I don’t think that a Paleo/AIP diet is a one-size-fits-all approach in these chapters of the cookbook: